Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Introduction

-These expansions suffice to show that the solutions $u^{l,r}_c+u^{l,r}_g$ satisfy the natural outgoing radiation conditions for this problem, which are essentially given in the work of Isozaki, Melrose and Vasy, see~\cite{Isozaki94,Melrose94,Vasy97,Vasy2000}.
-These radiation conditions imply uniqueness results, which shows that our solutions agree with the limiting absorption solutions, when they exists.
-These radiation conditions are analyzed and explained in detail in Part III, see~\cite{EpMaSR2023}.
-While we only explicitly consider the case that $q_{l,r}$ are of the form given in~\eqref{eqn1.200}, the asymptotics established herein are valid for any pair of piecewise smooth, bounded potentials with bounded support, for which $(\pa_{x_2}^2+q_{l,r}(x_2))v(x_2)=0$ do \emph{ not } have bounded solutions.
+These expansions suffice to show that the solutions $u^{l,r}_{\scat,\rad}+u^{l,r}_{\scat,g}$ satisfy the natural outgoing radiation conditions for this problem, which are essentially given in the work of Isozaki, Melrose and Vasy, see~\cite{Isozaki94,Melrose94,Vasy97,Vasy2000}.
+These are analyzed and explained in detail in Part III, see~\cite{EpMaSR2023}.
+The radiation conditions imply uniqueness results, which show that our solutions agree with the limiting absorption solutions, when they exist.
+A similar construction for the limiting absorption resolvents for a bi-infinite wave-guide is considered in~\cite{Nosich1994}, which gives a physics-style discussion of the outgoing radiation conditions.
+It contains neither a mathematically rigorous treatment, nor a precise radiation condition valid in a neighborhood of the channels.